jrladd/CIS241/slides/correlation.md

 Use `pandas` to find the summary statistics for each dataset in the <a href="/CIS241/data/DatasaurusDozen.tsv" download>`datasaurus_dozen`</a>.

 - Find mean, standard deviation, and correlation for both x and y of each dataset.
 (You may need to group things by the "dataset" column.)
 - When you're done, try making scatter plots!
-(You may need to use the `col` parameter.)
+(You may need to use the `column` encoding.)